tranquang2012/tournament-organizer/docs/TECHNICAL.md

 ### 9.2 Implementation note for maintainers

 Product rule: user management is Super Admin only.

-Some `/api/users/admin/:userId/disable` and `/enable` handlers are still mounted behind `requireAdminUser` (any admin).
-Promote/demote require Super Admin in the service layer.
-The **UI does not expose** user management to a regular Admin.
-If you harden this later, require Super Admin on every user-admin route, matching the product rule.
+The UI and the `/api/users/admin/*` routes both enforce that (`requireSuperAdminUser` plus `assertSuperAdmin` in the service).

 Users cannot disable or demote themselves.
 Only a Super Admin can disable or enable **admin** accounts.